 Please know that our prayerful commitment is that your child will be loved and known by name.
 As a College, we are here for every single learner, and that includes your precious little one.

 This first year will be filled with many wonderful memories and learning experiences that will form a strong foundation for the years ahead.

-We look forward to welcoming you into our College community and partnering alongside you in 2021 and beyond.
+We look forward to welcoming you into our College community and partnering alongside you in Christian Education.

 Frequently Asked Questions

 What is Kindergarten like at Belmont Christian College?